MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/workspace-replication.md

 The workspace replication process creates an instance of your workspace in the secondary region.
 The process creates the secondary workspace with the same configuration as your primary workspace, and Azure Monitor automatically updates the secondary workspace with any future changes you make to your primary workspace configuration.

-The secondary workspace is a "shadow" workspace for resiliency purposes only.
+The secondary workspace is a "shadow" workspace for resilience purposes only.
 You can’t see the secondary workspace in the Azure portal, and you can't manage or access it directly.

 When you enable workspace replication, Azure Monitor sends new logs ingested to your primary workspace to your secondary region also.
 Logs you ingest to the workspace before you enable workspace replication aren’t copied over.